No matter who you are, sleep is essential for your health.

-- Follow a regular schedule: Going to bed at the same time each night helps regulate your inner clock.
-Following an irregular sleep schedule has been linked to poor sleep quality and duration (20, 21).
+- Follow a regular schedule.
+Going to bed at the same time each night helps regulate your inner clock.
+Following an irregular sleep schedule has been linked to poor sleep quality and duration (

-- Create a calming bedtime routine: Adopting a relaxing routine before bed can help you get in the mood to sleep.
-For example, listening to calming music has been shown to help improve sleep quality in certain groups (22).
+- Create a calming bedtime routine.
+Adopting a relaxing routine before bed can help you get in the mood to sleep.
+For example, listening to music has been shown to help improve sleep (

-- Create a comfortable environment: Sleeping in a quiet, dark room at a comfortable temperature can help you sleep better.
-Being too active before bed, too warm or in a noisy environment is linked to poor sleep (
+- Create a comfortable environment.
+Sleeping in a quiet, dark room at a comfortable temperature can help you sleep better.
+Being too active before bed, too warm, or in a noisy environment is linked to poor sleep (

-- Minimize caffeine, alcohol and nicotine: Studies have linked caffeine, alcohol and nicotine use to poorer sleep quality.
-Try to avoid caffeine in the afternoon and evening (24, 25, 26, 27).
+- Minimize caffeine, alcohol, and nicotine.
+Studies have linked caffeine, alcohol, and nicotine use to poorer sleep quality.
+Try to avoid caffeine in the afternoon and evening (

-- Reduce your use of electronics: The excessive use of cell phones and electronics has been associated with poor sleep quality.
-Even exposure to bright room lights before bed may negatively affect your sleep (28, 29).
+- Reduce your use of electronics.
+The excessive use of cell phones and electronics has been associated with poor sleep quality.
+Even exposure to bright room lights before bed may negatively affect your sleep (

-- Be more active: Studies have shown that being inactive is associated with poorer sleep, and conversely, getting exercise during the day may help you sleep better at night (30, 31, 32, 33).
+- Be more active.
+Studies have shown that being inactive is associated with poorer sleep, and conversely, getting exercise during the day may help you sleep better at night (

-- Practice meditation: Meditation and relaxation training may help improve sleep quality and brain function, although research isn’t clear (34, 35, 36, 37).
+- Practice meditation.
+Meditation and relaxation training may improve sleep quality and brain function, although the research isn’t clear (

-Summary: Sleeping well is important to staying healthy and rested.
-Habits like minimizing caffeine and sleeping at regular hours can help.
+Sleeping well is important to staying healthy and rested.
+Habits like minimizing your caffeine intake and sleeping at regular hours can help.

-The amount of sleep you need varies for each person and is affected by several factors.
+Sleep needs vary by person and are affected by several factors.
 However, for most adults, 7–9 hours per night is the ideal amount.

-Pay attention to how you feel during the day to determine if you’re getting the right amount for you.
+Pay attention to how you feel during the day to determine whether you’re getting the right amount for you.

-If you are sleeping enough, you should feel awake and energized during the day.
-If you find you are sluggish or often tired, you may need to sleep more.
+If you’re sleeping enough, you should feel awake and energized during the day.
+If you find you’re sluggish or often tired, you may need to sleep more.